SuperBeastsAI/ComfyUI-SuperBeasts/docs/super-pop-color-adjustment.md

 ### System Requirements

-Works out-of-the-box on CPU via `onnxruntime` but it is extremely slow.
+Works out-of-the-box on CPU via `onnxruntime` but it is extremely slow and I wouldn't recommend it.
 For **10×** speed improvement ensure ComfyUI can use the `CUDAExecutionProvider` by installing `onnxruntime-gpu` into the ComfyUI environment.

 This node currently prints out the available providers for onnxruntime into the ComfyUI server logs when you run the node.
 So if you are not seeing `CUDAExecutionProvider` it's likely the model is using CPU instead.